Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 What Matters Most?
 Momentum.

-Tiny actions — sending one LOI, updating one writing sample, reaching out to one warm contact — compound fast.
+Tiny actions — sending one LOI, turning a portfolio piece into a case study, reaching out to one warm contact — compound fast.

 Progress comes from: